antinucleus/homemade-3000-watt-electric-motorcycle/README.md

 I had previously used both electric and gasoline motorcycles.
 Due to the high prices of gasoline motorcycles, I started researching electric motorcycles with a power of 3000 watts.
 The prices of 3000-watt electric motorcycles ranged between $1,500 and $2,500.

 Since the prices of electric motorcycles were also high, I wondered if I could build a 3000-watt electric motorcycle myself and made a rough cost estimate.
-According to my calculations, with the design and craftsmanship being my own, the cost would be around 25,000 TL.
+According to my calculations, with the design and craftsmanship being my own, the cost would be around $750.
 The desire to improve myself and the happiness I feel when my ideas come to fruition motivated me to build the motorcycle.
 I will generally explain the process under a few headings.

 ## Desing Phase